-By 1086, when the Domesday book came into being, Putteridge possessed sufficient woodland to support 40 hogs whilst the manor of Lilley, nearly 20 times its size, had only sufficient woodland for six hogs.
+By 1086, when the Domesday book came into being, Putteridge possessed sufficient woodland to support 40 hogs whilst the manor of Lilley, nearly 20 time

 In its early days Putteridge Bury passed through numerous hands.
 A new manor house was built in 1556 by Thomas Docwra, which restored in the nineteenth century, still survives today as the Farm House.